ts33kr/granite/README.md

   to provide the flexible ability to embed the frontend dependencies directly into your components.
 The dependencies are intelligently resolved and automatically satisfied during the node bootloaing;
-  in a configurable maner.
+  in a configurable manner.
 For the implementation coding see [membrane/bower.coffee](library/membrane/bower.coffee).

-  + An out of the box configuration system allows you to consume configuration data (files) right away, wihtout setting up any sort of boilerplate.
+  + An out of the box configuration system allows you to consume configuration data (files) right away, without setting up any sort of boilerplate.
 The system is based on a well known package called [NConf](https://github.com/flatiron/nconf).
 Refer to the [nucleus/scoping.coffee](library/nucleus/scoping.coffee) to get